Are dermal fillers bad for you?

-FDA has warned against injecting filler into breasts, buttocks, or spaces between muscles.
-Using injectable filler for large-scale body contouring or body improvement can result in serious injury, including long-term pain, infection, permanent scarring or disfigurement, and even death.
-One risk is that fillers purchased online may contain a variety of non-sterile substances, such as hair gel.
-When injected, these substances can cause allergic reactions, infections, and the death of skin cells.
+Dermal fillers are a popular choice for those looking to reduce signs of aging and improve their appearance.
+But are they safe?
+The answer is yes, but with some caveats.
+The Food and Drug Administration (FDA) has warned against injecting filler into breasts, buttocks, or spaces between muscles, as this can result in serious injury, including long-term pain, infection, permanent scarring or disfigurement, and even death.
+Additionally, fillers purchased online may contain a variety of non-sterile substances, such as hair gel, which can cause allergic reactions, infections, and the death of skin cells when injected.

 Injectable dermal fillers can fill thin lips, improve shallow contours, smooth facial folds, eliminate wrinkles, and improve the appearance of scars.
 Dermal fillers can be composed of a variety of substances, some of natural origin and others synthetic.
 Individuals should discuss the provider's experience and training in dermal fillers and Botox before making a decision.
 For those who want the convenience of a temporary filling, the marketed shelf life of these fillers in the short term is six to 12 months (depending on the filler used and the person's lifestyle).